rgold18/oc-frontend/README.md

 In short, this is a project with a lot of filler content that's meant to explore new design options and opportunities.

-## Commit 58dad71
+## Commit

 06.22.2023

-- Profile page created
+- Profile page completed
 - Admin Dashboard updated - new "Users at a Glance"
+- Character Management page created

 To do:
-- Working links between pages
 - Department pages
 - User Management dashboard
 - Get modal popups working
+- Finish Character Management page

 ## Commit 6e3eeb1